 Whoever you are, and wherever you are on life's journey, you are

 welcome here.
-"You have arrived, you are home."
+"I have arrived, I AM HOME."

 Brother ChiSing, M.Div.,